vitaliizghonnik/vitaliizghonnik/README.md

 # Hello there 👋, I'm Vitalii Zghonnik
-## Software Tester / QA
+## 🚀 Aspiring IT Professional | Support Specialist | QA Engineer
 ### Thank you for looking at my profile and I hope you are doing well🙏
+<h2>🗣️👨‍💻🛠️About me</h2>

+- 🔭 Currently transitioning into IT Help Desk/IT Support
 - 🤝 I'd be delighted to join: __The inspiring team that values collaboration, driven by a shared commitment to contributing to projects while also finding enjoyment throughout the process__
-- 🔭 I’m currently working on: __Automation testing of the major functionalities of Trello management tool__
-- 🌱 I’m currently learning: __JavaScript, Jenkins, Docker__
-- 👯 I’m looking to collaborate on: __Open source projects that aim to improve the quality and performance of web applications, using modern technologies and best practices.
-I have experience in API testing and I enjoy exploring software🔍, finding bugs, and improving user experience.__
-- 🤔 I’m looking for help with: Custom Docker image, Configuring a Jenkins agent
+- 📚 Certification: Preparing for CompTIA Tech+ certification
+- 🌱 I’m currently working on: ___Building hands-on experience through practical projects utilizing VMware, Windows Server & Active Directory, PowerShell, Office 365__
+- 👯 I’m looking to collaborate on: __Coming soon...__
+- 🔠 Languages: English (Upper-Intermediate), Polish (Upper-Intermediate), Ukrainian (Native), Russian (Intermediate)
 - 😏 Fun fact: I considered myself non-technical, even though I graduated as an engineer.
-But I've made changes, and since then, I can't wait to explore the entire tech world! 🌎👨‍💻
+But I've made changes; since then, I can't wait to explore the entire tech world! 🌎👨‍💻

 <table>
     <tr>
         <th>My CV</th>